 - Pierced or latticed windows allowing the light inside the Chalukyan temple.

 - Intricately carved doorjambs with a bottom panel showing people, who could be rulers of the time or patrons of temples or subsidiary deities, standing.

 - Missing Shikhara but still, a practicing temple as deities are intact.

-Interestingly the houses around both these Chalukyan temples too had very beautifully carved wooden doorjambs.
+Interestingly the houses around both these Chalukyan temples of Hubli too had very beautifully carved wooden doorjambs.
 Every house had a different color and style placed perfectly around a strong wooden doorjamb that looked more like the foundation of the house than an entrance.

 You only have to visualize India of 10-11th CE when all these Chalukyan temples would have been at their best.
 And not surrounded by so many other structures.

-Recommend you to read following travel blog on Places to visit in Hubli-Dharwad & nearby.
+Recommend you to read the following travel blog posts on places to visit in Hubli-Dharwad & nearby.